berinhard/django-bulb-switcher/README.rst

 Usage and Info
 ==============

-Django Bulb Switcher id divided just on configuration and checking which flags were turned on/off by request.
+Django Bulb Switcher is divided just on configuration and checking which flags were turned on/off by request.

 Step 1: Setting up the middleware
 ---------------------------------